 "The fact a big club like Chelsea have bought him at such a young age shows how much -confidence they have in his talent."

-Two Belgium stars in the shape of Lille attacker Eden Hazard, Ligue 1 player of the season, and Ajax captain Jan Vertonghen, Eredivisie player of the season, are expected to move to the Premier League this summer.
+Both Lille attacker Eden Hazard, Ligue 1 player of the season, and Ajax captain Jan Vertonghen, Eredivisie player of the season, are expected to move to the Premier League this summer.